Debt Camel

 If the debt isn’t yours, you should tell the lender and ask them to remove it from your credit record.
 It’s not just your credit record that matters here, you don’t want to be chased for money by the creditor or be taken to court for a CCJ.

-If you recognise the debt but you don’t think you were ever in arrears with it, ask the lender for a statement of account to see where the problem is.
+If you recognise the debt but you don’t think you were ever in arrears, ask the lender for a statement of account.
+That may show where the problem is.
+You can then check against your bank statements to see if you made other payments that weren’t recorded.

 “It’s not fair – I only missed one payment”